noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 Identify your input and output data file formats within your workflow.

-Identify the needs of your data transformation (compatibility, enriching, etc.) and ensure these requirements are met within your workflow.
+Identify the needs of the data transformation (compatibility, enriching, etc.) and ensure these requirements are met within your workflow.

 4. Run Your Workflow

-Connect your input data to your workflow and test what you’ve created.
-When you run your workflow, it will rebuild your data to match your target format.
+Connect the input data to your workflow and test what you’ve created.
+When you run your workflow, it will rebuild the data to match your target format.
 The workflow is essentially a data restructuring process.

 Running the workflow should result in your old data being presented in a new way.
-Whether or not your data is converted into a new file format is up to you.
+Whether or not the data is converted into a new file format is up to you.
 For example: